 Dater is a larger high school with the feel of a much smaller one.
-Because of caring, highly skilled teachers and administration and a positive, diverse, and inclusive culture of high expectations, Dater students find a home away from home where friendships and successful futures are forged.
+Because of caring, highly skilled teachers and administration and a positive, diverse and inclusive culture of high expectations, Dater students find a home away from home where friendships and successful futures are forged.

 In the 7th grade, Dater students are placed in academic, interdisciplinary teams.
 This provides a structured transition from elementary to high school and allows students to build strong friendships with a small group of fellow students.
-The "big, scary high school" is brought down to size by careful attention to young people's social and academic needs.
+The "big, scary high school" is brought down to size through careful attention to young people's social and academic needs.
 This team structure continues in the 8th grade.

 Dater also has a wide variety of student-generated extracurricular activities where students with similar interests are able to come together regularly and build friendship and support.

 Our mission is to provide an excellent academic education that will prepare all students for college, career and beyond.